Hospital Grade HVAC Indoor Air Quality Solutions: Medical-Level Air Purification for North Texas Homes

 Frequently Asked Questions

 Q: How often do hospital-grade systems need maintenance?
-A: HEPA filters last 2-3 years, UV lamps need annual replacement, and electronic components require monthly cleaning.
-Professional service is recommended semi-annually.
+A: HEPA filters every 2-3 years, UV lamps once a year, electronic components monthly cleaning.
+We recommend professional service twice a year to verify everything is performing at spec.

 Q: Do these systems work against COVID-19 and other viruses?
-A: Yes, HEPA filtration physically removes virus-carrying particles, and UV-C light destroys viral genetic material.
-These technologies are proven effective against airborne pathogens.
+A: Yes.
+HEPA physically removes virus-carrying respiratory droplets.
+UV-C destroys viral genetic material.
+Together they’re highly effective against airborne pathogens.
+This is the same technology hospitals have relied on for decades.

 Q: Can I install hospital-grade systems in existing homes?
-A: Yes, but older homes may need duct modifications, electrical upgrades, or space reconfigurations.
-Professional assessment figure outs the best integration approach.
+A: Absolutely.
+Older homes sometimes need duct modifications, electrical upgrades, or some creative space planning.
+That’s what the initial assessment is for.
+I figure out what your house needs and design around any limitations.

 Your Hospital-Grade Air Quality Action Plan